jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 Logging is _obviously_ not realtime-compliant.</br>
 It is possible however to use log macro calls in your code, and disable them at runtime through the loglevel.</br>
-This could be usefull e.g. for debug output while testing, without compromising realtime behavior during normal operation.
+This could be useful e.g. for debug output while testing, without compromising realtime behavior during normal operation.

 </br>

 However, even when disabled some function calls are still made, so <span style="color:red">**following rules are necessary conditions**</span> for realtime-compliance:

-- Don't use the streaming macros (e.g. RCLCPP_DEBUG_STREAM), since these allocate using plain `malloc`, **before** the loglevel is checked and logging is discarded.</br>
+- Don't use the streaming macros (e.g. RCLCPP_DEBUG_STREAM), since these allocate using plain `malloc`, **before** the loglevel is evaluated and logging is discarded.</br>

 - Call the logger macros with:
   - `node::get_logger()`,